ansible/ansible/docsite/rst/playbooks_variables.rst

 Conditional Imports
 ```````````````````

-.. note: this behavior is infrequently used in Ansible.
+.. note:: This behavior is infrequently used in Ansible.
 You may wish to skip this section.
 The 'group_by' module as described in the module documentation is a better way to achieve this behavior in most cases.

 Sometimes you will want to do certain things differently in a playbook based on certain criteria.
 Having one playbook that works on multiple platforms and OS versions is a good example.